ofunkey/Life-Expectancy-Visualization/README.md

 4. Plot and compare GDP of EU and Asia in 2007.
    ![Comparing_GDP_of_EU_and_Asia_in_2007](https://github.com/ofunkey/Life-Expectancy-Visualization/blob/master/Life_Expectancy/Images/Comparing_GDP_of_EU_and_Asia_in_2007.png)

-5. Plot and compare world life expectancy for every 5 years to show trends.
+5. Plot and compare world life expectancy for every 5 years to show trends (more images on jupyter notebook).
    ![GDP_per_capita_and_life_Expectancy_in_2007](https://github.com/ofunkey/Life-Expectancy-Visualization/blob/master/Life_Expectancy/Images/GDP_per_capita_and_life_Expectancy_in_2007.png)

 6. Plot and compare GDP per capital per continent.